 - Work is not sedentary and requires the employee to walk or stand for up to 70% of the time.

 - Employee is required to look at a computer screen and use a keyboard for up to 30% of the time.

 - The employee is required to see, talk and hear.

 - Work is seasonal and at times there will be large volumes of work to undertake.

 Hours of Work

-- Work weeks in excess of 40 hours will be required during peak seasons.
+- Work weeks in excess of 40 hours will be required during peak times.

-Note: This job description is not intended and should not be construed to be an exhaustive list of all responsibilities, skills, efforts, or working conditions associated with this job.
+This description is not intended, and should not be construed, to be an exhaustive list of all responsibilities, skill, efforts or working conditions associated with this job.
 It is intended to be an accurate reflection of the principal job elements.
 Other duties may be assigned.